Motif Estimation via Subgraph Sampling: The Fourth Moment Phenomenon: Statements of the Main Results

 \subsubsection{Graphons}

 In this section we apply our results for dense graph sequences.
-The asymptotics of dense graphs can be studied using the framework of graph limit theory (graphons), which was developed by Lov\' asz and coauthors \cite{BCLSV08,BCLSV12,Lov12} and commonly appears in various popular models for network analysis (see \cite{block_model_graphon,chatterjee_pd,chatterjee_degree,crane_network_book,gao2018minimax,tang2013universally} and the references therein).
+The asymptotics of dense graphs can be studied using the framework of graph limit theory (graphons), which was developed by Borgs et al. \cite{BCLSV08,BCLSV12} (for a detailed exposition see the book by Lov\'asz \cite{Lov12}), and commonly appears in various popular models for network analysis (see \cite{block_model_graphon,bickel2011method,chatterjee_pd,chatterjee_degree,crane_network_book,gao2018minimax,tang2013universally} and the references therein).
 For a detailed exposition of the theory of graph limits refer to Lov\' asz \cite{Lov12}.
 Here, we recall the basic definitions about the convergence of graph sequences.
 If $F$ and $G$ are two graphs, then define the homomorphism density of $F$ into $G$ by

 where $|\hom(F,G)|$ denotes the number of homomorphisms of $F$ into $G$.
 In fact, $t(F, G)$ is the proportion of maps $\phi: V (F) \rightarrow V (G)$ which define a graph homomorphism.

 To define the continuous analogue of graphs, consider $\mathscr{W}$ to be the space of all measurable functions from $[0, 1]^2$ into $[0, 1]$ that satisfy $W(x, y) = W(y,x)$, for all $x, y \in [0, 1]$.
 For a simple graph $F$ with $V (F)= \{1, 2, \ldots, |V(F)|\}$, let